 Frequent Oil Changes

 Another way to mitigate damage to your GDI engine is to use the proper oil and change it frequently, at a recommended 5,000 to 7,000-mile interval.
 Oil changes remove debris from your engine’s crankcase in addition to allowing for more freely moving valve control mechanisms.

 If you cannot keep up with your GDI engine’s care and maintenance needs or are unsure how to do it yourself, rely on professional mechanics.
 Depending on the level of buildup and its solidity, your engine may require more than what at-home fixes provide.
 For example, some buildup can only be removed by introducing a chemical liquid into the intake and using a port vacuum line to pull the liquid into the intake ports as the engine runs.
 Unless you own a port vacuum at home, this is a solution best accomplished by your trusted auto repair facility.
 Another possible solution involves blasting crushed walnuts into the intake ports using compressed air and then sucking them out using a special adaptor.
 This fix requires removing the intake manifold, so it is similarly unwise to try this at home.
 Your cylinder heads must be removed and cleaned manually in the most extreme cases, a complex endeavor best left to the pros.

 When your GDI engine is cared for correctly, it runs at its best and rewards your vehicle with better power, fuel economy, and lower emissions.
-At City Auto Repair, our knowledgeable mechanics empower and educate you on the best way to care for your GDI engine – and when you need professional service, we are ready to assist you with our specialized methods tailored specifically for your car.
+At City Auto Repair in Gainesville, FL, our knowledgeable mechanics empower and educate you on the best way to care for your GDI engine – and when you need professional service, we are ready to assist you with our specialized methods tailored specifically for your car.
 We have the expertise, experience, and equipment your GDI engine needs for optimal performance and minimal downtime.
 Contact us today to learn more or schedule an appointment for your gas direct injection engine.